Selling MTG Proxies Responsibly: Disclosure, Labeling, and Ethical Best Practices

 You could have different frames, non-official symbols, or disclaimers printed on the card.
 That way, it’s not identical to an official product.
 If possible, add “Proxy” or “Not for Tournament Use” somewhere visible.

-Steps to Start Selling Proxies Responsibly
+Steps to Sell Proxies Responsibly (Checklist)

 Conclusion